pieterberg/Smartie-Sorter/design.md

 | Blue                  | `#07AEE9` |
 | White                 | `#FFFFFF` |

-The mapping of the three arcade game buttons is provided in Figure 5.
-The light-blue arcade game button on the left controls the lighting of the Smartie sorter, while the two white arcade game buttons are used to control the sorting process.
-When the left white arcade game button is pressed, then the sorting process starts, and when the right white arcade game button is pressed, the the sorting process stops.

----------------------------- Arcade buttons ----------------------------

-Figure 5: The Smartie Sorter's arcade game button mapping

 ### 2.3.
 Smartie colours

 There are 8 different Smartie colours, namely: red, orange, yellow, green, blue, mauve, pink, and brown.
-The colour scheme used by this project to represent the 8 different Smartie colours is presented in Figure 6.
+The colour scheme used by this project to represent the 8 different Smartie colours is presented in Figure 4.

 <img src="https://github.com/pieterberg/Smartie-Sorter/blob/main/documentation/design/colour_scheme/smartie_colours.png" alt="Smartie colours" width="70%">

-Figure 6: The Smartie chocolates' colour scheme
+Figure 4: The Smartie chocolates' colour scheme

 The hex codes used to represent the Smartie chocolates are provided in Table 3.